Antonius Diogenes

 Antonius Diogenes (Ἀντώνιος Διογένης) was the author of an ancient Greek romance entitled The Wonders Beyond Thule (Τὰ ὑπὲρ Θoύλην ἄπιστα).
-Scholars have placed him in the 2nd century, but his age was unknown even to Photius I, Patriarch of Constantinople, who wrote a synopsis of the romance.
+Scholars have placed him in the 2nd century A.D., but his age was unknown even to Photius I, Patriarch of Constantinople, who wrote a synopsis of the romance.
 The romance was a novel of twenty-four books and was written in the form of a dialogue about travels.
 Photios highly praised it for its vivid narration, clarity, and the gracefulness of its descriptions.

 Scholars have tended to take it as a given that Lucian had Diogenes' work principally in mind when he wrote his celebrated parody, A True Story.
 Upon extensive comparative study of the two works, J.R.
 Morgan has questioned this accepted notion.

 Summary of the novel in Photios

 The current knowledge of the novel's content is from Photios, who left a summary in his Myriobiblos, a lengthy volume advising his idle brother, Tarasios, which books to read.
 Two sections in Porphyry also partially survive, where the novel is used as a historical source for his Life of Pythagoras, but neither section is very helpful about the plot.
 The few surviving papyrus fragments of the novel, however, do reveal some aspects of the structure and content.
 Even though Photios praises the work in high tones, both for its style clarity and its plot credibility, his summary of the content creates a confusing impression, mainly because of the multiple nested levels of narration.

 The novel begins in the outermost layer, where the author introduces a Roman named Faustinus, who travels the world searching for rare books to give to his bibliophile sister, Isidora.
 His latest journey has taken him to Tyros.
 A corresponding letter from the author follows a dedication to his own sister, also named Isidora.

 Faustinus discovers a letter whose contents form the novel's first frame.
 It was written by Balagros, a Greek soldier in the Somatophylakes of Alexander the Great, to his wife Phila, the eldest daughter of Antipater; the couple are genuine historical figures incorporated into the novel.
 Balagros reports that after the conquest of Tyros, Alexander, Hephaistion and Parmenion were shown a hypogeum containing several stone sarcophagi.
 These were adorned with peculiar inscriptions: